 For many years these perfect pathways, this hidden overlay, was of interest mainly to the sailors, explorers, and cartographers who bet their lives on them.
-Today we all have access to this ghostly grid via our phones, car navigation systems, and google maps.
-The twin brothers of latitude and longitude have become an intimate part of our lives, guiding us to and from our homes, and marking each step we take with an new number, each inch we shuffle down to, with thirteen figures after the decimal point, a atomic level level of specificity.
+Today we all have access to this ghostly grid via our phones, car navigation systems, and Google Maps.
+The twin brothers of latitude and longitude have become an intimate part of our lives, guiding us to and from our homes, and marking each step we take with a new number, each inch we shuffle down to, with thirteen figures after the decimal point, an atomic level of specificity.

-So what happens at the four magical spots that lay directly in-between these most important of geographical ley lines?
-Stuck halfway between the geographical poles, the equator, the Prime Meridian, and the 180th meridian what confluence of energy wells up from the Earth in the four corners of the earth found at exactly 45 degrees latitude, 90 degrees longitude?
+So what happens at the four magical spots that lie directly in between these most important of geographical ley lines?
+Stuck halfway between the geographical poles, the equator, the Prime Meridian, and the 180th meridian, what confluence of energy wells up from the Earth in the four corners of the earth found at exactly 45 degrees latitude, 90 degrees longitude?
 In Poniatowski, Wisconsin something kind of magical happens.

-While ii isn't much to look at, Wisconsin's 45x90 is only one of two of these spots found on land – the others are in the Pacific and Indian oceans – and of the two found on land, it is the only one that is marked as such.
+While it isn't much to look at, Wisconsin's 45x90 is only one of two of these spots found on land – the others are in the Pacific and Indian oceans – and of the two found on land, it is the only one that is marked as such.
 (Though, embarrassingly, it is marked incorrectly as a Geological Marker, when it should read Geographical.)
-The other 45x90 found on land is in rural China, is difficult to get to.
-It does not currently have a marker noting its significance.
+The other 45x90 found on land, in rural China, is difficult to get to and it does not currently have a marker noting its significance.